dani-corie/pysh/README.md

 Moves or renames the source item(s).

-* If the destination is an existing directory, source items are mpved into it.
+* If the destination is an existing directory, source items are moved into it.
 * If the destination does not point to an existing directory, the source is renamed to this new name and location.
 In this case, the source path must expand to a single file or directory.

 Set `recursive=True` to allow directories to be processed.
 By default, an error is raised on encountering a directory.